Herbed Ricotta Bruschetta

 Great Flavors In A Single Bite

 Don’t omit the red pepper flakes when you make these grilled zucchini roll-ups.
-They don’t make the roll-ups particularly spicy, but just add enough heat to compliment the creamy sweet goat cheese.
+They don’t make the roll-ups particularly spicy, but just add enough heat to complement the creamy sweet goat cheese.

 I used a very sharp Wusthof knife to cut the zucchini into thin strips, but you could also use a mandolin (you might have to cut the zucchini into halves so they aren’t so long).
 Make sure you sharpen your knives regularly.
 Not only will they obviously work better, they’re safer when sharpened.
 I recently picked up an electric sharpener that I absolutely love.
 I found that my manual sharpening skills weren’t doing the job.
 This sharpener does an amazing job, and it works on 20 degree (European) and 15 degree (Asian) knives, so it handles everything in my knife block without a problem.